qubic/docs.qubic.org/docs/learn/sw.md

 # Mining Software

-Understanding the software necessary to mine or finding solutions in the Qubic network (and hence earn QUs) is as important as understanding the hardware requirements.
+Understanding the software necessary to mine or finding solutions in the Qubic network (and hence earn $QUBIC) is as important as understanding the hardware requirements.
 The software controls your hardware, facilitates communication with the Qubic network, and helps you manage your mining activity.

 ## Available Mining Software